Comparison

 Is DailyLabel available on Android?

-No, DailyLabel is iOS only (iPhone and iPad).
-Cronometer is the better choice if you need Android or web access.
-But if you're all-in on Apple devices, DailyLabel is designed specifically for iOS.
-No compromises, no cross-platform bloat.
+No, DailyLabel is currently available for iPhone only.
+Cronometer is the better choice if you need Android, web, iPad, or Apple Watch support today.
+But if you're primarily on iPhone, DailyLabel is designed specifically for that native experience.

 Can I import my Cronometer data?

 Not currently.
-Cronometer doesn't offer an easy export, and the data formats differ.
+Cronometer offers raw data export, but DailyLabel does not import those files yet and the data models differ.
 Re-entry is required, but DailyLabel has zero account setup, so most people are logging normally within minutes.
 Food history rebuilds quickly once you establish your routine.

 Does DailyLabel have a web version?

-No. DailyLabel is native iOS only.
+No. DailyLabel is native iPhone-only right now.
 Cronometer offers web and Android, so if cross-platform access is essential, Cronometer is the better fit.
-But for iPhone/iPad users, the native app experience is faster, more reliable, and fully offline-capable.

 Where does the nutrition data come from?